-In addition, the fraction of plasma motion which is turbulence, $\varepsilon=\kappa _{tu}/\kappa _v $, can be of the order of $ \varepsilon =0.05 $ \cite{Hindmarsh:2015qta}.
-Therefore, the dominant source coming from the plasma motion is attributed to the sound waves, $ \kappa _{sw}=(1-\varepsilon)\kappa _v $. \\
+In addition, the fraction of plasma motion which is turbulence, $\varepsilon=\kappa _{\mathrm{tu}}/\kappa _{\mathrm{v}} $, can be of the order of $ \varepsilon =0.1 $ \cite{Hindmarsh:2015qta}.
+Therefore, the dominant source coming from the plasma motion is attributed to the sound waves, $ \kappa _{\mathrm{sw}}=(1-\varepsilon)\kappa _{\mathrm{v}} $. \\

-Now, by obtaining the key parameters and determining the contribution of each GW source, Eqs.\ (\ref{spe}), (\ref{sps}) and (\ref{spt}), we compute the GW spectrum generated from the EWPT and show the results for $ B^{\mathrm{bg}}_Y/T_*^2 =0.7$ in Fig.\ (\ref{f1}).
-As can be seen in Fig.\ (\ref{f1}), the main contribution comes from the bubble collisions, followed by that of the sound waves.
-In Fig.\ (\ref{f2}), we show the GW spectrum for the three values of $B^{\mathrm{bg}}_Y$ shown in Table \ref{t2}.
-As listed in Table \ref{t2}, larger $B^{\mathrm{bg}}_Y$ gives rise to greater $ \alpha $ and so stronger first-order EWPT (see Fig.\ (\ref{feb})), leading to GWs with higher energy density but lower peak frequency (see Fig.\ (\ref{f2})).\\ As can be seen in Fig.\ (\ref{f2}), these GWs can be detected by future space-based Ultimate-DECIGO and BBO correlated detectors \cite{Yagi:2011wg}.
-Ultimate-DECIGO and BBO correlated are two future-planned interferometers which will be able to detect GWs around $ 0.1-10\,\mathrm{Hz} $ at which noises raised from irresolvable gravitational wave signals are negligible \cite{Sato:2017dkf}.
-Therefore, these detectors have higher sensitivity and can cover the gap frequency band between LISA and ground-based detectors.
-Moreover, the interferometers which consist of several detectors can enhance their sensitivity by a few orders of magnitude by making correlation analysis between independent detectors.
-In fact, Ultimate-DECIGO and BBO correlated interferometers can reach a sensitivity level of the order of $ 10^{-20} $ and $ 10^{-17} $, respectively, around $ 0.1\,\mathrm{Hz} $ \cite{Cooray:2005xr}.
-Finally, we expect that these GW spectra predicted by our model with peak frequency between $ 0.1-1\,\mathrm{Hz} $ can be captured by the most sensitive frequency range of these two detectors, provided $B^{\mathrm{bg}}_Y$ is large enough.
+Now, having obtained the key parameters and having determined the contribution of each GW source, Eqs.\ (\ref{sps}) and (\ref{spt}), we compute the GW spectrum generated from the EWPT.
+In Fig.\ (\ref{f2}), we show the GW spectrum for the three representative points shown in Table \ref{t2}.
+As listed in Table \ref{t2}, the cases with larger values of $B^{\mathrm{bg}}_Y$ give rise to larger values of $ \alpha $ and so stronger first-order EWPT, leading to GWs with higher energy density but lower peak frequency (see also Fig.\ (\ref{feb})).

+As can be seen in Fig.\ (\ref{f2}), these GWs can be detected by the future space-based Ultimate-DECIGO interferometer \cite{Yagi:2011wg}, which will be able to detect GWs around $ 0.1-10\,\mathrm{Hz} $ at which noises raised from irresolvable gravitational wave signals are negligible \cite{Sato:2017dkf}.
+Therefore, this detector has higher sensitivity and can cover the gap frequency band between LISA and ground-based detectors.
+Moreover, the interferometer which consist of several detectors can enhance its sensitivity by a few orders of magnitude by making correlation analysis between independent detectors.
+In fact, Ultimate-DECIGO interferometer can reach a sensitivity level of the order of $ 10^{-20}$ around $ 0.1\,\mathrm{Hz} $ \cite{Cooray:2005xr}.
+Finally, we expect that these GW spectra predicted by our model with peak frequency between $ 0.1-1\,\mathrm{Hz} $ can be captured by the most sensitive frequency range of the detector, provided $B^{\mathrm{bg}}_Y$ is large enough.